Reliable Post hoc Explanations: Modeling Uncertainty in Explainability

 \subsection{Explanation Uncertainty Hyperparameter Sensitivity}

 In the main paper, we assume the priors are set to be uninformative.
 Though this is the advised configuration for BayesLIME and BayesSHAP because prior information about the local surface is not likely available, we assess the calibration sensitivity of \unclime to different choices in the hyperparameters.
-In figure \ref{fig: hyp sensitivity}, we perform a grid search over the uncertainty hyperparameters $n_0$ and $\sigma_0^2$.
+In figure \ref{fig: hyp sensitivity}, we perform a grid search over the uncertainty hyperparameters $n_0$ and $\sigma_0^2$ for the MNIST digit ``4'' class.
 We find the explanation uncertainty is robust to the choice of hyperparameters.